 In order for the neutrinos to undergo the oscillations we have detected experimentally, they must then have unequal masses.
-We do not know their absolute masses, but their mass difference and their mixing angles have been determined from observations.
+We do not know their absolute masses but their mass difference and their mixing angles have been determined from observations.

-If we use a simplified neutrino model with only 2 flavours, we can describe the finite probability that an initial flavour (e) transforms into the other flavour (μ) after travelling a distance x as:
+If we use a simplified neutrino model with only 2 flavours, we can describe the finite probability that an initial flavour (e) transforms into the other flavour (μ) after traveling a distance x as:

 $$P(\nu_e \to \nu\mu) = \sin^2(2\theta) \sin^2\left(\frac{\delta m^2 x}{4E}\right),\tag{1.22}$$ where $\sin^2(2\theta)$ describes the amplitude, $\frac{\delta m^2 x}{4E}$ expresses the phase and δm^2 is the mass difference.
-Since the masses of the mass eigenstates are different, the phase can become non-zero, so for a given (non-zero) mixing angle θ , the probability of measuring a different flavour can change with the distance travelled.
+The larger the mass difference is, the longer the wavelength of the oscillation becomes, and since $\sin^2(2\theta)$ increases, the larger the amplitudes we see.
 The expression thus shows that the probabilities oscillate over the propagation distance.

-From the Δ resonance decay in pion-production from section 1.1.3, we saw that the cosmogenic neutrinos and antineutrinos are created as ν_e , $\bar{\nu}e$, ν_μ and $\bar{\nu}\mu$.
+From the delta resonance decay in pion-production from section 1.1.3, we saw that the cosmogenic neutrinos and antineutrinos are created as ν_e , $\bar{\nu}e$, ν_μ and $\bar{\nu}\mu$.
 As they propagate through space until they are detected at Earth, the cosmogenic neutrinos will also undergo flavour oscillations.
 Neutrino oscillations are not normally included in the calculations of cosmogenic neutrino fluxes, since they are assumed to travel very long distances.
 For this reason they can be approximated by assuming that equal flavour ratios $\nu_e : \nu\mu : \nu\tau = 1 : 1 : 1$ reach us at Earth [21].

-For astrophysical and cosmogenic neutrinos, the higher-energy neutrinos have lower fluxes, as was also the case for UHECRs - but in addition, neutrinos also have very small cross-sections as they are only weakly interacting particles.
-Hence massive ground-based telescopes are needed in order enable detection, such as the IceCube South Pole neutrino observatory and its future extension, IceCube-Gen2 [33].
-Neutrino telescopes are built as a grid of detectors (Photo Multiplier Tubes) in either ice or water in order to have a large (cubic kilometre scale) transparent volume for the telescope while also shielding the detectors from photons and other secondary particles.
-Neutrinos that interact with the ice will produce secondary particles travelling faster through the ice than light does and thus emit Cherenkov light.
+For astrophysical and cosmogenic neutrinos, the higher energy neutrinos have lower fluxes, as was also the case for UHECRs - but in addition, neutrinos also have very small cross-sections as they are only weakly interacting particles.
+Hence massive ground-based telescopes are needed in order enable detection, such as the IceCube South Pole Neutrino Observatory and its future extension, IceCube-Gen2 [33].
+Neutrino telescopes are built as a grid of detectors (Photo Multiplier Tubes) in either ice or water in order to have a large (cubic kilometer scale) volume for the telescope while also shielding the detectors from photons and other secondary particles.
+Neutrinos that interact with the ice will produce secondary particles traveling faster through the ice than light does and thus emit Cherenkov light.
 The PMTs measure the numbers of photons from the Cherenkov light and their arrival times at different places in the telescope grid, wherefrom the properties of the parent neutrino such as energy, arrival direction and neutrino flavour can be reconstructed [9].